-EU takes Hungary to court over ‘soverignty’ laws
+EU takes Hungary to court over ‘sovereignty’ laws

-EU takes Hungary to European Court of Justice over ‘soverignty’ laws
+EU takes Hungary to European Court of Justice over ‘sovereignty’ laws

-The European Commission says the ‘soverignty’ laws breached a series of rights enshrined in European Union law.
+The European Commission says the ‘sovereignty’ laws breached a series of rights enshrined in European Union law.

 The European Commission says it is taking Hungary to court over its foreign influence laws, which critics have regarded as a tool to silence opposition voices.